cea-hpc/modules/doc/source/module.rst

  modulefile Tcl commands, defines the case sensitiveness to apply to match them.
 When :envvar:`MODULES_ICASE` is set to ``never``, a case sensitive match is applied in any cases.
-When set to ``search``, a case insensitive match is applied to the :subcmd:`avail`, :subcmd:`whatis` and :subcmd:`paths` sub-commands.
+When set to ``search``, a case insensitive match is applied to the :subcmd:`avail`, :subcmd:`list`, :subcmd:`whatis` and :subcmd:`paths` sub-commands.
 When set to ``always``, a case insensitive match is also applied to the other module sub-commands and modulefile Tcl commands for the module specification they receive as argument.

  Case sensitiveness behavior is defined in the following order of preference:
  :option:`--icase` command line switch, which corresponds to the ``always``